ha1low/ha1low/README.md

 I'm Matvei.
 I specialize in cybersecurity operations, combining offensive and defensive methodologies to expose weaknesses and engineer resilience.
 My work focuses on real-world application: if it doesn’t work under pressure, it’s irrelevant.

-Currently studying in Moscow polytech university and RSSU college
+Currently studying in Moscow polytechnic university and RSSU college.
+Participating in various events hosted by top universities of Moscow.

 AREAS OF EXPERTISE